mkniewallner/migrate-to-uv/docs/index.md

 More package managers (e.g., [setuptools](https://setuptools.pypa.io/en/stable/)) could be implemented in the future.

+!!! warning

+    Although `migrate-to-uv` matches current package manager definition as closely as possible when performing the migration, it is still heavily recommended to double check the end result, especially if you are migrating a package that is meant to be publicly distributed.

+    If you notice a behaviour that does not match the previous package manager when migrating, please [raise an issue](https://github.com/mkniewallner/migrate-to-uv/issues), if not already reported.

 ## Features

 `migrate-to-uv` converts most existing metadata from supported package managers when migrating to uv, including: